Watch the presentation video

 To study Grounds and Paths of Secret Mantra, there are specific requirements pertaining to tantra:

-Italian and English residential BP teaching assistant; English and Spanish BP Online tutor
+English residential BP teaching assistant and Online tutor

 “Here we spend time studying the meaning of the words and then we try to put them into meditation and practice.
 In this way, we can develop concentration and wisdom and tame our minds; combining meditation and study, the mind is tamed and becomes better.
 In this way, we try to eliminate afflictive emotions so that the mind becomes more quiet, more relaxed and more happy.”